timjbruce/reinvent_cvra_bootcamp/fleetManagement/README.md

 ## Create a new Trip API Service

-1. Download the attached [Trip Function CloudFormation Template](trip-function-cfm.yaml) and deploy it into your account.
+1. Click the following link [Trip Function CloudFormation Template](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://s3.amazonaws.com/cvra-deepdrive-us-east-1-683617902415/trip-function-cfm.yaml&stackName=tripFunction) to deploy the CloudFormation template into your account.
 As part of the stack deployment you will need to reference the trip and route DynamoDB tables so please make a note of them before deploying the stack.

 *Note that the above CloudFormation template also deploys a S3 Bucket which will host the Fleet Admin Portal*